Distributed Vehicular Computing at the Dawn of 5G: a Survey: Vehicular Computing Overview

-Vehicular data traffic offloading and computation offloading is essential when the vehicular applications demand a capacity beyond the capability of a single-vehicle.
-Meanwhile, these applications may require low latency and light communication costs.
-Cloudlet computing represents auxiliary nearby cloud resources to provide highly responsive services for the users on wheels.
-Cloudlet can be either a mini data centre in a box~\cite{grover2018vehicular,park2018advanced}, or vehicle resources as virtual machines - mobile vehicular cloudlet (MVC).

-\textbf{Cloudlets, as data centers in a box}, can be viewed as delegates or proxies of the real cloud, located at the middle tier of a three-tier hierarchy, as shown in Figure~\ref{fig:3tiers_edgecomp}.
-This box has many virtual machines (VMs) installed.
-The offloading to the cloudlet is transparent, giving mobile users the illusion that they are directly interacting with the cloud~\cite{shrestha2018challenges}.
-Under failure conditions, for instance, failure of wireless backhaul due to Denial of Service (DoS) attacks, the cloudlet takes over the responsibilities and masks the outage when the cloud services are not available~\cite{satyanarayanan2013role}.

-\textbf{Mobile Vehicular Cloudlets (MVCs).} Adjacent vehicles and roadside units can connect via DSRC communication to form mobile vehicular cloudlets \textbf{(MVCs)}.
-MVCs harness the computational resources of the adjacent nodes in a timely and efficient manner via peer-to-peer communication~\cite{wang2016serviceability,koukoumidis2011pocket}.
-More specifically, the infrastructure provider allocates part of the vehicles' embedded resources to function as virtual machines.
-The efficient utilization of vehicle resources may trigger the virtual machine to migrate between the vehicles through V2V communications forming the MVC~\cite{baron2016virtualizing}.
-MVC is a cluster of smart vehicles and RSUs located in a region.
-Such Vehicles and RSUs can share resources and information via V2V communication or indirectly via V2I communication~\cite{wang2016serviceability,gu2013vehicular}.
-MVC is a specific type of vehicular cloud computing (VCC), a local VCC, where VCC is located physically one hop from the user vehicle.
+\textbf{Cloudlet Computing} represents an architecture with auxiliary proximate cloud resources for providing highly responsive services.
+Specifically, these cloud resources can be viewed as delegates or proxies of the real cloud and are located at the middle tier of a three-tier hierarchy, as shown in Figure~\ref{fig:3tiers_edgecomp}.
+A cloudlet can be either a mini data center in a box~\cite{grover2018vehicular,park2018advanced}, or vehicular resources referred to as a \textbf{mobile vehicular cloudlet (MVC)}.
+As an example use case, during cloud or backhaul outages, the cloudlet takes over the responsibilities and masks the outage~\cite{satyanarayanan2013role}.
+Adjacent vehicles and roadside units can connect via DSRC communication or 5G sidelink to form MVCs.
+Thus MVCs harness the computational resources of the adjacent nodes in a timely and efficient manner via peer-to-peer communication.
+An MVC is a cluster of smart vehicles and RSUs located in a region.
+Such Vehicles and RSUs can share resources and information via V2V communication or indirectly via V2I communication~\cite{koukoumidis2011pocket,gu2013vehicular}.

-There is abundant research proving the viability of edge computing.
-The average network round-trip latency in Hong Kong over LTE is 19.9\,ms on edge, up to 24.9 ms on a nearby cloud (i.e. user and cloud server in the same country) and an average of 52.4 ms on a far cloud (i.e. user in Hong Kong contacts cloud server in the US)~\cite{zhou2018arve}.
-Besides, Zhang et al~\cite{zhang2018low} illustrate a lower latency when offloading computer vision tasks to the edge compared to offloading to the cloud.
-Yuan et al~\cite{yuan2018toward} propose a two-level edge computing architecture to coordinate the content delivery for automated driving services.
-This architecture provides online automated driving services (i.e., HD map, real-time traffic, parking guidance), where edge intelligence at the base stations is responsible for caching, and the cooperative content sharing scheme in the vehicular networks.